DanielFLopez1620/Python_TopicsAndExamples/CleanPython/m01_code_formatting/README.md

 Good code is self-explanatory but also well-documented.
 So, focus on what it is supposed to do, not how.

-Comments should be avoided while docummenting should be preferred, so you can add information of the data types, examples and important annotations.
+Comments should be avoided while documenting should be preferred, so you can add information of the data types, examples and important annotations.

 In the case of types, this is pretty relevant in Python as it is dynamically typed.

-### Docstrings
+### Docstring

-It is simple, they are string placed in the code with the intention of docummenting a certain part of code, so here you should just add explanation and not justification, then you shouldn't use them for comments.
+It is simple, they are string placed in the code with the intention of documenting a certain part of code, so here you should just add explanation and not justification, then you shouldn't use them for comments.

 Why not comments?
 Well... they can represent our failures to express our ideas in the code, they can mislead the interpretation of the code.
 There are still some exceptions, like errors in a third-party library that we need to highlight.

-Why docstrings?
-It is simple, they documentate a component (module, class, method or function), where in Python one of the most important cases is related with type usage.
+Why docstring?
+It is simple, they document a component (module, class, method or function), where in Python one of the most important cases is related with type usage.

 One important aspect of the docstring is that it not only becomes part of the code, but also becomes part of a class/object via is **\_\_doc\_\_** attribute